romainkp/stremr/README.md

 ```

 In this particular case the output is a little different, with separate survival tables for each regimen.
 The output of `survMSM` is hence a list,
 with one item for each counterfactual treatment regimen considered during the estimation.
 The actual estimates of survival are located in the column(s) `St.MSM`.
 Note that `survMSM` output also contains the standard error estimates of survival at each time-point in column(s) `SE.MSM`.
 Finally, the output table also contains the subject-specific estimates of the influence-curve (influence-function) in column(s) `IC.St`.
-These influence function estimates can be used for deriving the inference for the estimates of counterfactual risk-differences (see function `get_RDs` for more information).
+These influence function estimates can be used for constructing the confidence intervals of the counterfactual risk-differences for two contrasting treatments (see help for `get_RDs` function for more information).
 ```R
 survMSM_res[["TI0"]][["estimates"]]
 survMSM_res[["TI1"]][["estimates"]]